- OpenCPN User Manual

 The Loop Mode controls what happens when "Play" is pressed in the Grib Display Control.

 - Loop Mode.
 Sets the "Play" function into a loop mode.
+Otherwise, playback will stop when reaching the end of the file.

 - Loop Start.
 Were to start the loop.
 The option "Current time forecast" makes sure that only data now or in the future are shown